Proportional Participatory Budgeting with Additive Utilities: Greedy Cohesive Rule

 \subsection{Some Drawbacks of the Greedy Cohesive Rule}

-Since GCR satisfies FJR but Rule X does not, we may conclude that GCR is a better rule.
+Since GCR satisfies FJR but Equal Shares does not, we may conclude that GCR is a better rule.
 Clearly, GCR is custom-engineered to satisfy FJR.
 Thus, we may expect the rule to be deficient in other dimensions.
-The results in \Cref{sec:gcr-extendable} certainly suggest that GCR is not pathological, but in this section we consider some examples where Rule X seems to select better outcomes than GCR.
+The results presented in \Cref{sec:gcr-extendable} certainly suggest that GCR is not pathological, but in this section we consider some examples where Equal Shares seems to select better outcomes than GCR.

 We begin by discussing a property that \citet{pet-sko:laminar} call \myemph{laminar proportionality}.
 This property identifies a family of well-behaved preference profiles and specifies the outcome on those profiles.
 The axiom is defined for the case of approval-based committee elections.
-Rule X satisfies; the following example shows that GCR does not.
+Equal Shares satisfies it; the following example shows that GCR does not.

-\begin{example}[GCR fails laminar proportionality] Let $N=\{1,2,3,4\}$ and $k=8$, and introduce the candidate sets $X = \{c_1, \ldots, c_4\}$, $Y=\{c_5, \ldots, c_{10}\}$, and $Z=\{c_{11}, c_{12}\}$.
+\begin{example}[GCR fails laminar proportionality] Let $N=\{1,2,3,4\}$ and $b=8$, and introduce the candidate sets $X = \{c_1, \ldots, c_4\}$, $Y=\{c_5, \ldots, c_{10}\}$, and $Z=\{c_{11}, c_{12}\}$.
 The first three voters approve $X \cup Y$, and the fourth one approves $X \cup Z$.
 Two copies of the profile are depicted below.
 The candidates are represented by boxes; each candidate is approved by the voters who are below the corresponding box.

 \end{minipage} \qquad

 \end{center}

 In this election instance, laminar proportionality would require that the voting rule selects all the candidates from $X$ since they are approved by everyone.
 After electing the candidates in $X$, four seats are left to fill.
 Since the group $\{v_1,v_2,v_3\}$ the three times as large as the group $\{v_4\}$, laminar proportionality requires that we elect three candidates from $Y$ and one candidate from $Z$.
 Thus, the committee indicated by the green boxes on the left-hand figure is laminar proportional.